pursuit-curriculum/unit-dsa/objects/lesson-notes/README.md

 console.log("backpack:", backpack.contents); // our old object
 ```

-We can do this inside a function
+We can do this inside a function.

 ```js
 const showContents = ({ contents }) => {